• Skip to main content

 Based on your exam and scan, your doctor will evaluate your case and determine if SureSmile can help achieve your goals.
 If so, you and your dentist will select one of their two plans:

-• Complete: unlimited aligners for three years
+- Complete: Unlimited aligners for five years

-• Select: a pay-as-you-go plan where you pay per aligner.
+- Select: A pay-as-you-go plan where you pay per aligner

 Your dentist will then upload your data to the SureSmile platform and collaborate with the company to create your treatment plan.
 Before they officially place your order, your dentist will show you before and after models of your smile, ensuring it aligns with your vision.
 Once you give the go-ahead, SureSmile will manufacture your aligners and mail them to your doctor.